 Amount Per Serving: Calories: 181Total Fat: 6gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 3mgSodium: 142mgCarbohydrates: 28gFiber: 1gSugar: 4gProtein: 4g

 Please note nutritional information for my recipes is calculated by a third party service and provided as a courtesy to my readers.
 For the most accurate calculation, I always recommend running the numbers yourself with the specific products you use.

 For posterity’s sake, I’ve included the story I originally shared with this post below.
 It’s quite the origin story!

 I was standing nervously in the communion line at my church, caught between the tearing off of the bread and the dipping it in the cup.
 Our church had been experimenting with different kinds of bread for weeks, trying to find the right combination of sturdy but pullable.
 This Sunday’s was definitely not the one.
 It was dry and crumbly, and after giving it a sturdy tug I found myself gripping a piece of bread only slightly bigger than a grain of sand, willing it not to disintegrate in my hand.

 I ran through my options quickly.
 Do I go back and try to pull off another piece of bread?
-Does that look greedy?
-I suppose I could just skip the cup entirely, but that doesn’t seem right.
-Or maybe I should just go for the dunk, likely getting my fingers in the cup and then forever being known as “that girl who dunked her whole hand in the communion cup.”
+That’s awkward.
+Do I skip the cup entirely?
+Or do I just go for the dunk, and then forever be known as “that girl who dunked her whole hand in the communion cup.”